drawpile/Drawpile/doc/protocol.md

 The protocol version number consists of two parts: the major and the minor number.
 Change in the major number indicates changes that break compatibility between the server and the client.
 Change in the minor number indicate smaller changes in the client's interpretation of the drawing commands.

 Clients can connect to any server sharing the same major protocol version number, but all clients in the same session must share the exact version.
 Version numbers are also used to determine whether a session recording is compatible with the user's client version.

+Protocol 10.2 (0.9.0)

+ * New login process to support multiple sessions on a single server
+ * No change in recording format

 Protocol 9.2: (0.8.6)